Centeva/Centeva.DomainModeling/README.md

   should not let your developers set this manually.
 Frameworks such as Entity Framework Core will set this when persisting.
 (Yes it can get around the `private` modifier.)

+You should strive to protect an entity's invariants using appropriate measures such as private setters, read-only collections, and public methods for updating the entity's properties.

 ### Domain Events